 I want to double major, but I’ve heard conflicting opinions about it.
 Any input?

-Regardless of whether you’re BC or CU, you won’t have to declare your major until sophomore year, so you can still weigh these pros and cons for a while longer if you’re seriously considering it.
+Whether you’re a Barnard or Columbia student, you won’t have to declare your major until sophomore year, so you can still weigh these pros and cons for a while longer if you’re seriously considering it.

 The pros?
 Hopefully, you’re studying something extra that you love.
 Plus, an extra major never hurt anyone’s résumé.